slf4gwt/slf4gwt.github.io/configuration.md

 The shown example is the default configuration, <code>console</code> and <code>developmentMode</code> logging are enabled by default.
 Everything else is disabled.
 It's up to you, to select a suitable appender configuration.

-## development and production mode
+## Development and production mode

-Normally the logging is enabled in development mode and disabled in production mode.
+Normally the JUL logging for GWT is enabled in development mode and disabled in production mode.
+Because we rely on this logging implementation, slf4gwt works exact the same way.

 If you need to get logs on production mode, you have to enable the GWT logging as defined on the [GWT logging manual](http://www.gwtproject.org/doc/latest/DevGuideLogging.html#Configuring_GWT_Logging).
 Or simply add this line to you *.gwt.xml file: